The Divergence Index: A Decomposable Measure of Segregation and Inequality: Introduction

+Decomposable measures of segregation and diversity are essential tools for understanding the multi-level dynamics of social and spatial phenomena.
+For example, recent studies have shown that the U.S. population is becoming more racially and ethnically diverse as a whole, but also that the speed and extent of this change varies greatly across different geographic scales \citep{Hall:2016wl, Frey:2015uw, Lichter:2015gz}, as rising residential segregation among municipalities offsets increasing opportunities for inter-racial and -ethnic contact at the neighborhood level \citep{Lichter:2015gz}.
+These dynamics have important implications not only for the social integration of everyday life but also for the spatial construction of social divisions that continue to segregate housing and job opportunities, school districts, gerrymandered voting jurisdictions, and other socially consequential spaces.

+Because of the importance and multiscalar complexity of these spatial dynamics, it is important to develop and utilize new decomposable measures that extend beyond more conventional measures to allow decomposition both within and between different groups and categorical (often spatial) units.
+In the present study, I introduce and demonstrate such a measure, which I call the Divergence Index.

-Despite having decomposable measures of both inequality and diversity, we lack a decomposable measure of segregation.
-The Dissimilarity Index (Duncan and Duncan 1955; Jahn, Schmid, and Schrag 1947; Taeuber and Taeuber 1965) is the most widely used measure of residential segregation, but it can not be decomposed into the segregation occurring within and between groups or places (Reardon and Firebaugh 2002; Reardon and O'Sullivan 2004; Theil 1972).
-The Information Theory Index (Reardon and Firebaugh 2002; Reardon and O'Sullivan 2004; Theil and Finizza 1971; White 1986) has become the gold standard for decomposition studies of segregation (Bischoff 2008; Farrell 2008; Fischer 2008; Fischer et al. 2004; Parisi, Lichter, and Taquino 2011).
-However, I argue that it is misleading to interpret the Information Theory Index as a measure of segregation -- it measures the diversity of local areas relative to the region's overall diversity, rather than measuring the difference between the local and overall proportions of each group.
+The Dissimilarity Index \citep{Jahn:1947vj, Duncan:1955ve, Taeuber:1965us} is the most widely used measure of residential segregation, but it is not additively decomposable into the segregation occurring within and between groups or places \citep{Reardon:2002vt, Reardon:2004vl, Theil:1972vb}.
+Due to this limitation, scholars have turned to the Information Theory Index \citep{Reardon:2002vt, Reardon:2004vl, Theil:1971jx, White:1986vx} to conduct decomposition analyses of segregation \citep{Bischoff:2008bw, Farrell:2008hh, Fischer:2008kx, Fischer:2004tk, Parisi:2011wk, Fowler:2016bk, Fiel:2013ja, Owens2019bi, Owens2023lb, Lichter:2015gz}.
+However, the indexes represent different concepts: the Information Theory Index compares the diversity of local areas to the overall diversity of a region \citep{White:1986vx, Reardon:2002vt, Reardon:2004vl}, and the Dissimilarity Index measures the difference between the local and overall proportions of each group.
+Although studies have acknowledged this difference, they commonly interpret values of the Information Theory Index as carrying the same meaning as the Dissimilarity Index.
+Given its characteristics, the Information Theory Index should be interpreted as a measure of diversity and it should be used alongside measures of segregation rather than as a substitute.